 Contributions - Each year, participants may contribute up to 100% of their pretax annual compensation, as defined in the Plan, subject to certain Internal Revenue Code ("IRC") limitations.
 Participants have the option to make Roth elective salary reduction contributions to the Plan.
-From January 1, 2019 to September 30, 2019, the Company contributed, on a discretionary basis, 60% of the first 5% of total compensation that a participant contributed to the Plan.
-From October 1, 2019 to December 31, 2019, the Company made no discretionary contributions to the plan.
+The Company made no discretionary contributions to the plan during the year ended December 31, 2020.
 Contributions to the plan also include participant contribution rollovers from other qualified plans.